 The effort isn't easy; Doug's work requires patience, dedication, kindness and love.
 It involves sweat and blisters, sore muscles and long days toiling under sweltering summer sun.
 But most significantly, Doug's work reflects his indefatigable sense of hope.

 At the end of the summer, Doug was kind enough to give Ecocentric a tour of three FBW gardens (see photos in the slideshow above).
 While onsite, we discussed the Food Bank, the Food Growing Program, food justice and the forces that allow hunger to exist within a society of great affluence.
-Listen to the 27-minute interview by clicking on the audio player above, download as a podcast or read a PDF transcript.
+Listen to the 27-minute interview by clicking on the audio player above, where you can also download as a podcast.
 You can also find excerpts from the interview below.

 Want to get involved?
 You can support the Food Growing Program by volunteering with Doug at the gardens, contributing fresh produce to the Food Bank, or by making a donation.
 Learn more on the Food Bank for Westchester's website.